Outdoor First Aid Course Devon | 16-Hour Accredited Outdoor First Aid

 • Head, neck, and spinal considerations

-• Asthma, anaphylaxis, seizures, and diabetes
+• Asthma, anaphylaxis, seizures, and diabetic emergencies

 Improvised Techniques